zoom/meetingsdk-web-sample/README.md

 Screen Sharing | >=72 | >=66 | no | >=17 | no | no | yes
 Chat | yes | yes | yes | yes | yes | yes | yes | yes

 Notice: If you want use IE10, please use WebSDK version [1.4.3](https://github.com/zoom/sample-app-web/blob/master/CDN/ie10.html).
-Due to React 16 adoption version 1.5.0 WebSDK doen't support IE10.
+Due to React 16 adoption version 1.5.0 WebSDK doesn't support IE10.

 ### Support
 For any issues regarding our Web Client SDK, please visit our new Community Support Forum at